-Rich merlot wine adds fruity notes and deep red color to soft butter caramels.
+Rich merlot wine adds fruity notes and deep red color to these Artisan Red Wine Soft Caramels.
 One batch makes plenty to share, or gift them for a special occasion.

 Go for the bold.